Javier Roca

 Javier Leopoldo Roca Sepúlveda (born 9 August 1977) is a Chilean professional football coach and former player.

-Career
+He is currently in charge of Australian club Gungahlin United.

+Club career

-As a football player, Roca is a product of Colo-Colo youth system and had a extensive career in Indonesia.
+As a football player, Roca is a product of Colo-Colo youth system and had an extensive career in Indonesia.
 Previously, he played for Venezuelan club Deportivo Italchacao from 1999 to 2000 and for Deportes Los Andes, Unión San Felipe Coquimbo Unido and Deportes Arica in his country of birth.

+Coaching career

-Following his retirement as a football player, he has continued as a manager in Indonesia.
+Following his retirement as a football player, Roca continued as a manager in Indonesia.
+In 2023, he moved to Australia to be in charge of both the youth system and the first team of Gungahlin United.